MacmillanFilms/true-drama/_actors/william-biestek.md

 aside: 'Strange Bacchic disturbances in the woods protesting a local horror movie prompt a police investigation.
 A shadowy figure emerges.
 Calling himself the God of Drama, he believes that he can achieve the seemingly impossible goal of returning drama to its original purpose – of preparing citizens for leadership in democracy.
 As the horror movie spirals out of control, and the Bacchae are consumed in violence - can officer Ailish Walsh discern the truth before a gruesome Greek drama unfolds? <br><br> Director James Thomas creates a Greek tragedy for our time.
 A horror story that looks at the original role of drama – as the companion invention of democracy – to shed light on how modern media is still working in our lives, in hidden ways, to rip us apart.
 True Drama is an alarm – a rare moment of clarity – a terrifying jolt - and an invitation to enjoy the true transcendental power of drama to help us envision a better Democracy. '

 youtube: "fz2SIyeKMIg"
-gallery001: "/assets/img/gallery/true-drama-01.jpg"
+gallery001: "/assets/img/william-biestek/true-drama-01.jpg"
-g001dsc: offering handcuffs modeling a new kind of policing
+g001dsc: William Biestek
-g001alt: Tatiana Galliher
+g001alt: William Biestek
-gallery01: "/assets/img/gallery/true-drama-02.jpg"
+gallery01: "/assets/img/william-biestek/true-drama-02.jpg"
-g01dsc: jumping fire in a secret ritual
+g01dsc: William Biestek
-g01alt: Morgan Marcum
+g01alt: William Biestek
-gallery02: "/assets/img/gallery/true-drama-03.jpg"
+gallery02: "/assets/img/william-biestek/true-drama-03.jpg"
-g02dsc: attempts escape from the Slashers nest
+g02dsc: William Biestek
-g02alt: Alanah Rafferty
+g02alt: William Biestek
-gallery03: "/assets/img/gallery/true-drama-04.jpg"
+gallery03: "/assets/img/william-biestek/true-drama-04.jpg"
-g03dsc: center stage in True Drama
+g03dsc: William Biestek
-g03alt: James Thomas
+g03alt: William Biestek
-gallery04: "/assets/img/gallery/true-drama-05.jpg"
+gallery04: "/assets/img/william-biestek/true-drama-05.jpg"
-g04dsc: deep underground in the private mausoleum
+g04dsc: William Biestek
-g04alt: Tatiana Galliher
+g04alt: William Biestek
-gallery05: "/assets/img/gallery/true-drama-06.jpg"
+gallery05: "/assets/img/william-biestek/true-drama-06.jpg"
-g05dsc:  Driving up to the Greenwich mansion modeled after the Château de Malmaison in French
+g05dsc:  William Biestek
-g05alt: Tatiana Galliher
+g05alt: William Biestek
-gallery06: "/assets/img/gallery/true-drama-07.jpg"
+gallery06: "/assets/img/william-biestek/true-drama-07.jpg"
-g06dsc:  Officer Walsh approached the wealth Greenwich patron Mrs. Benedict
+g06dsc:  William Biestek
-g06alt: Tatiana Galliher
+g06alt: William Biestek
-gallery07: "/assets/img/gallery/true-drama-08.jpg"
+gallery07: "/assets/img/william-biestek/true-drama-08.jpg"
-g07dsc:  a close-up of the new terrifying slasher mask with it's fish-like gaping mouth
+g07dsc:  William Biestek
-g07alt: AYohan Belmin
+g07alt: William Biestek
 gallery08: "/assets/img/gallery/true-drama-09.jpg"
 g08dsc: showing the climactic Exodus of the drama
 g08alt: James Thomas